 Although extremely uncommon, this is a dangerous reaction.

-Pain in the lower back, pain in the chest, black urine, nausea, and fever are possible symptoms.
+Pain in the lower back, pain in the chest, black urine, nausea, and fever are possible symptoms. - infection transmission:

 Blood donations may, in extremely rare circumstances, include bacteria, viruses, or parasites that can cause illnesses like HIV or hepatitis B or C.